MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Match**
  - After updating points there next round button should be show up
  - There could be exception, a team can have 5 players because they can get a player injured, In that case they can play will 5 players (Check every net should have atleast 1 player)
- - When updating points, there should not be a button for updating points instead, when input change it will be updated1
  - Player sub, a player can be off for a round and can get back in the next round
  - When clicking on empty player card that net name should be shown on the player list on the left
  - Get a sound notification on an socket event